AutoPas/AutoPas/docs/userdoc/Building.md

 cmake -DKokkos_DIR={/path/to/your/kokkos/installation}/lib/cmake/Kokkos
 ```

 If CMake cannot find a local Kokkos installation on your device, it fetches version 5.1.1 from GitHub.
-In this case, you will have to configure the Kokkos backends manually:
+In this case, you will have to configure the Kokkos backends manually.
+By default, the Kokkos backends for OpenMP, Cuda, etc. are disabled.

 ```bash
 cmake -DKokkos_ENABLE_OPENMP=ON/OFF -DKokkos_ENABLE_CUDA=ON/OFF
 ```

-Please note that to the best of our knowledge, md-flexible only compiles and links with Clang and with the following additional CMake settings:
+The md-flexible target only compiles and links with Clang with the following additional CMake settings:
 ```bash
 cmake -DAUTOPAS_USE_AUTOVEC=OFF #more requirements to come eventually
 ```